-Allotment of shares requires that the persons covered by the programme are employed in the SKF Group during the entire calculation period.
-If all the conditions included in SKF's Performance Share Programme 2019 are met, allotment of shares shall be made free of charge following the expiry of the three year calculation period, i.e. during 2022.
+Allotment of shares normally requires that the persons covered by the programme are employed in the SKF Group during the entire calculation period.
+If all the conditions included in SKF's Performance Share Programme 2017 are met, allotment of shares shall be made free of charge following the expiry of the three year calculation period, i.e. during 2020.

 Before the number of shares to be allotted is finally determined, the Board shall examine whether the allotment is reasonable considering SKF's financial results and position, the conditions on the stock market as well as other circumstances, and if not, as determined by the Board, reduce the number of shares to be awarded to the lower number of shares deemed appropriate by the Board.

-The Board does not propose for the time being to take any action to hedge SKF's obligations under the programme.
-Delivery of shares under the programme shall not take place until 2022.
+The Board does not propose for the time being to take any action to hedge the SKF Group's obligations under the programme.
+Delivery of shares under the programme shall not take place until 2020.

 A valid resolution in respect of the Board of Directors' proposal at the Annual General Meeting requires that the resolution be supported by shareholders with more than half of the votes cast or, in the event of a tied vote, through the Chairman exercising his casting vote.

-The Nomination Committee has informed the company that it proposes to the Annual General Meeting to resolve:
+The Nomination Committee has informed the company that it will propose to the Annual General Meeting to resolve: